Every parent experiences misbehavior and angry outbursts in children at some point in their parenting journey.

 • When your child breaks and damages things.

-• When your child’s behaviour consistently gets worse despite your consistent attempts to control her behaviour.
-It is worth mentioning, however, that when you begin to implement a new strategy (for example ignoring behaviour such as whining), the behaviour is likely to escalate at first, before gradually disappearing.
+• When your child’s behavior consistently gets worse despite your consistent attempts to control her behavior.
+It is worth mentioning, however, that when you begin to implement a new strategy (for example ignoring behavior such as whining), the behavior is likely to escalate at first, before gradually disappearing.
 If, however, you observe no changes over the long term, professional help might be necessary.

 • When you’re at the end of your rope and feel more anxious and depressed.
 When you no longer know what you can do, it might be time to seek help.

 Getting professional help: Things to keep in mind

 Asking for help can be difficult for many parents especially because the inability to manage our child’s behavior is often associated with a personal parenting failure.